oracle-quickstart/oci-confluent/README.md

 You can also login to the web console [here](https://console.us-phoenix-1.oraclecloud.com/a/compute/instances) to view the IaaS that is running the cluster.

 Virtual Cloud Network (vcn) page:
 ![](./images/06 - vcn.png)

 Cluster Nodes/Instances page:
 ![](./images/07 - instances.png)

+## Oracle Object Storage
-## How to integration with Oracle Object Storage
+You can use Confluent with Oracle Object storage.
+A writeup is [here](Oracle Object Storage and Confluent Connector.md).
-Integration-with-Oracle-Object-Storage
-Detailed steps are document [here](https://github.com/cloud-partners/oci-confluent/blob/master/Integration-with-Oracle-Object-Storage/README.md)